jncl/Skinner/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **WoW Version**
-Which version of WoW this bug occurs in:  ( Retail / Cata Classic / Classic Era / All )
+Which version of WoW this bug occurs in:  ( Retail / MoP Classic / Classic Era / All )

 **AddOn skin name**
 Name of the AddOn skin producing this bug, if known